hyperledger-archives/fabric-chaintool-original/README.md

 ### Details

-Chaintool emits a shadow interface _org.hyperledger.chaintool.meta_ in every application that supports queries.
+Chaintool emits a shadow interface _org.hyperledger.chaintool.meta_ that supports meta queries in every application built with chaintool.
 This interface has the following CCI at the time of writing:
 ```
 message InterfaceDescriptor {
         string name = 1;